Ramalina: Photobionts

 Studies of diversity in Ramalina species have shown that they primarily associate with green algae from the genus Trebouxia.
 Research on Macaronesian Ramalina species found that they commonly partner with Trebouxia sp.
 TR9, which appears well-adapted to the higher temperatures and light intensities of these Atlantic islands.
 While multiple algal partners can coexist within a single lichen thallus, typically one photobiont species strongly dominates, accounting for over 90% of the algal cells present.
 The identity and relative abundance of photobionts appears to be more strongly influenced by geographic location and local climate than by the particular Ramalina species involved.
 This suggests that Ramalina fungi tend to associate with locally adapted photobionts rather than maintaining exclusive partnerships with specific algal species.
 Studies of R. farinacea have found that young thalli often contain more diverse algal communities compared to mature specimens, indicating that photobiont selection may be an ongoing process during lichen development.

 Distribution

 The genus has a widespread distribution.
 A 2008 estimate placed more than 240 species in Ramalina.
+As of February 2026, Species Fungorum (in the Catalogue of Life) accepts 281 species of Ramalina.